About Me Contact Us

 Notes

 For gluten-free, use certified gluten-free oats and a GF flour blend.
+Skip the flour entirely and add a quarter cup of extra oats for a no-flour version.

 Optional add-ins: walnuts, pecans, mini chocolate chips, dried cranberries.